MIXgleb/WeatherApp/README.md

 # WeatherApp
 This project gives information about the current weather in any city entered in the input line.

+## Backend
+The basic data for displaying the main page is processed as usual in a **"views.py"**.
+The entire internal part of the responses and button interactions, receiving and processing weather information and working with the database is in the backend directory.

+## Site principles
 ### Requirements.txt
 ***Django*** framework is used as the backbone of the project.
 For API request ***requests*** module is used.
 To encrypt the token ***python-decouple*** is used.
 A ***Jinja2*** is required to connect the backend and frontend.